About the MBLEx

 What’s on the MBLEx Exam?

 The MBLEx is much more than just an anatomy and physiology test.
 Content on the exam is based on what an entry-level massage therapist needs to know to provide safe and effective treatments for their massage and bodywork clients.
-The MBLEx massage exam consists of 100 multiple-choice questions with four possible answers for each question.
+The MBLEx massage exam consists of 100 multiple-choice questions with three or four possible answers for each question.
 According to the FSMTB, each of the possible answers is plausible.
-However there should be only 1 correct answer for each question.
+However, there is only one correct answer for each question.

 The MBLEx is a computer adaptive test (CAT).
-This means that the difficulty of the exam and the questions that are presented to the test-taker will vary based on which questions are answered correctly or incorrectly.
+This means that the difficulty of the exam and the questions that are presented to you will vary based on which questions you answer correctly or incorrectly.
 For example, as you start answering questions correctly, the testing program will present you with more difficult questions.
-In order to pass the exam, the test-taker must pass a set number of questions at a certain difficulty level.
+In order to pass the exam, you must demonstrate competency at a certain difficulty level.
 So if you start seeing more difficult questions, that’s a good sign because it means that you are answering questions correctly. *It is the difficulty of the questions that you answer correctly, in addition to the overall number of correct answers, that determines whether you pass or fail.

-*There’s no evidence that using computer adaptive tests to study is any better than using other types practice tests to study.
-In fact, non-adaptive tests (like those on MBLExGuide) can be a more effective study tool because you can repeat a specific exam later to see if your scores improve.
-You cannot re-take the same computer adaptive exam because the exam changes based on the answers you choose.
+There’s no evidence that using computer adaptive tests to study is any better than using other types of practice tests to study.
+In fact, non-adaptive MBLEx practice tests (like those on MBLExGuide) can be a more effective study tool because you can repeat a specific exam later to see if your scores improve.
+You cannot retake the same computer adaptive exam because the exam changes based on the answers you choose

 Massage exam content areas and breakdown